Devonab/filament-easy-footer/README.md

 composer require devonab/filament-easy-footer:^2.0
 ```

-You can publish the config file with:
+You can publish the config file with.
+This file is needed if you want to change the default:

 ```bash
 php artisan vendor:publish --tag="filament-easy-footer-config"